 First, I want to introduce you to a friend of mine, whom I recently interviewed about her education and financial history.
 Even though she’s been 20 plus years out of college, student loans are still a significant part of her finances and have shaped her perspective on money.

-Her story highlights several of the most prominent issues with student loans that I see.
+This story highlights several of the most prominent issues with student loans that I see, and it’s something I’d like to use to explain this in more detail below.

 College is one of the biggest financial decisions in a person’s life, and students often lack the perspective necessary to make the best choice.
 The cost of some four year universities is upwards of $250,000.
 Many times the biggest financial decision high school students make is whether or not they should work a part-time job during the summer.